Relation between two-phase quantum walks and the topological invariant: Introduction

-Nowadays, the research on the asymptotic behavior of space-inhomogeneous QWs is one of the hottest topics in the filed of QWs.
-Here we review the previous studies of inhomogeneous QWs briefly.
-Konno {\it et al.} \cite{segawa} gave the weak convergence theorem for a one-dimensional QWs with one defect for the first time, taking advantage of the generating function of the weights of passages.
-Wojcik {\it et al.} \cite{wojcik} studied the other types of one-dimensional QWs with one defect, called the Wojcik model, and showed analytically and numerically that the Wojcik model exhibits astonishing localization effects for changing the phase of the defect.
+In addition to the stationary measure, Konno {\it et al.} \cite{segawa}, for the first time, gave the time-averaged limit measure and the weak convergence theorem showing localization for a one-dimensional QWs with one defect coin whose determinant is minus one, taking advantage of the generating function of the weights of passages.
+Wojcik {\it et al.} \cite{wojcik} studied the one-dimensional QWs with one defect which is realized by multiplying an extra phase $e^{i \omega}$ by the Hadamard matrix at the origin, called the Wojcik model, and showed analytically and numerically that the Wojcik model exhibits astonishing localization effects for changing the phase of the defect.
 Then, Endo and Konno\cite{watanabe, endo} proved the prominent localization effect mathematically, and in subsequent, they gave the weak convergence theorem for the Wojcik model, which completed the whole description of the asymptotic behavior.
 Endo {\it et al.} \cite{madameendo} got a stationary measure of the QW with one defect whose quantum coin is defined by the Hadamard matrix at $x\neq0$ and the rotation matrix at $x=0$.
 Recently, Endo {\it et al.} \cite{endosan, maman} studied the two-phase QW with one defect which has two different time-evolution operators in positive and negative spatial regions, in addition to another operator at the origin.
 They derived the limit theorems concerning localization and the ballistic behavior, and they clarified the effect of the two different quantum coins and initial coin state of the walker on the asymptotic behavior.\\